dotnet/csharplang/proposals/extensions_v2.md

 Modern extensions continue to not allow adding fields or destructors to a type.

+Open question: Support nested types?
+This seems reasonable and the same as adding any other static extension member.

 ## Migration and compatibility

 Given an existing static class with extensions, a straightforward *semantically identical* translation to modern extensions is done in the following fashion.